 Marie-Laure Kürzinger has more than 20 years of experience in Epidemiology.
 Before joining the pharma industry, Marie-Laure worked in academia where she developed field epidemiology expertise.
 Since 2018, she is a benefit-risk expert and leads the development of benefit risk models for drugs under development but also marketed drugs in close collaboration with stakeholders from other functions (e.g. pharmacovigilance, pharmacoepidemiology, medical, regulatory, statistician, clinical operations, affiliates).

-With 10 years of experience from big pharma and another 10+ years in management and consulting, Martin is an experienced strategist, with understanding across the pharma business value chain, and an expert on Pharmacovigilance.
+Executive leader with 10 years of experience within the pharma industry and another 10+ years in consulting.
+Martin is an experienced manager and strategist, with understanding across the pharma business value chain, and an expert on Pharmacovigilance.

 Massoud Toussi is the global offering lead for post authorization safety and effectiveness studies (PASS/PAES/REMS/DUS/Phase IV).
 He has more than 20 years of experience in the design, development and conduct of studies.
 He was involved as principal investigator, epidemiologist or clinician in more than 300 studies, including clinical trials, post authorization safety studies (PASS), and outcomes research (OR) studies using both primary and secondary data.